Prodigy-Hacking/ProdigyMathGameHacking/README.md

 We're planning on looking into more features and hacks y'all have suggested.
 A few of you have emailed me about some features/hacks you'd like.
 Thank you all for your feedback!
 Know that while not everything is possible, I like hearing what y'all want.

 ### (1/31/2020)
-I"m going to add a ton of hacks using `debugMisc`!
+I'm going to add a ton of hacks using `debugMisc`!

 Added the following: